chai-tang/CISC-327-Andromeda/A1/Test Cases/login_tests.md

 - enter a valid password into the element #password
 - click element input[type="submit"]
 - validate that the current page is still the /login page
-- repeat the previous four steps with all the invalid_emails
+- repeat the previous five steps with all the invalid_emails

 **Test Case R1.8 - Password has to meet the required complexity: minimum length 6, at least one upper case, at least one lower case, and at least one special character**